The positive orthogonal Grassmannian: Commutative algebra and geometry of

 The tableau $\mu$ or $\lambda$ being non-semistandard means that there exists an index $\ell$ in $[k]$ such that:

 We pick $\ell$ to be the smallest index with this property.
 The strictly increasing sequences of integers in \eqref{eq:snake} are highlighted in bold in \eqref{eq:skewSymTableau}.
-Now for the tableau $\mu$ of type $(k,k)$, consider the $\pi$ permutations of the sequence $i_1 < \dots< i_\ell < j_\ell < \dots < j_k$ which make the first $\ell$ entries and the last $k - \ell + 1$ entries separately increasing.
-Summing over these permutations, each such tableaux $\mu$ of type $(k,k)$ yields a quadric
+Now consider the permutations $\pi$ of the sequence $i_1 < \dots< i_\ell < j_\ell < \dots < j_k$ which make the first $\ell$ entries and the last $k - \ell + 1$ entries separately increasing, and similarly, the permutations $\sigma$ of the sequence $i_1 < \dots< i_\ell < j'_\ell < \dots < j'_{n-k}$ which make the first $\ell$ entries and the last $n- k - \ell + 1$ entries separately increasing.
+Such permutations permute the bold entries in the tableaux $\mu$ and $\lambda$ in \eqref{eq:skewSymTableau} and yield